riku2015/pyham/README.md

 *This program is under development and no working version is released yet.*

 ### About
-With this program you can connect many HAM radios together trough the Internet.
+The server connects many HAM radios together trough the Internet.
+The server needs to be connected to real HAM radio hardware.

-You can also use your PC as it would be a HAM radio itself.
+The client is for using your PC as it would be a HAM radio.
+No real radio needed.

 It is supposed to be compatible with eQSO, FRN and Echolink.
 It also introduces its own protocol.